stablecaps/ice-cat-wrangler/README.md

 The article also discusses other aspects such as how to best organise terraform repos, etc.

----

-## Setup
+## Infrastructure Overview

-**Setup assumes you have AWS admin credentials and can export them into your terminal environment**

-### Installation order
+The `ice-cat-wrangler` application consists of the following AWS infrastructure components:

-1. Terraform
+### 1. **S3 Buckets**
+- **Source Bucket**: Stores images uploaded by the user.
+- **Destination Bucket**: Stores successfully processed images.
+- **Failure Bucket**: Stores images that failed processing.

-2. Serverless
+### 2. **Lambda Function**
+- **s3_bulkimganalyse.run**: Processes images uploaded to the source bucket.
+  - Reads the image from the source bucket.
+  - Submits the image to **Amazon Rekognition** for analysis.
+  - Writes results to **DynamoDB**.
+  - Moves the image to the destination or failure bucket based on the Rekognition response.

-3. Api-client
+### 3. **Amazon Rekognition**
+- Analyzes the image to determine if it contains a cat.
+- Returns a response to the Lambda function.

+### 4. **DynamoDB**
+- Stores metadata and processing results for each image.
+- Tracks the status of image processing (`pending`, `success`, `fail`).
+- Stores Rekognition responses and debug logs.

+### 5. **SSM Parameter Store**
+- Stores configuration values such as bucket names, IAM roles, and DynamoDB table names.
+- Used by both Terraform and Serverless for resource sharing.

+### 6. **IAM Roles**
+- Provides permissions for the Lambda function to access S3, Rekognition, and DynamoDB.
+* Another role provides permissions to Github actions so that an automated pipeline can deploy into AWS.

+### System Process Overview
-The lambda function interacts with S3 and DynamoDB in the following manner after the user uploads an image to the S3 source bucket.
+The lambda function interacts with S3 and DynamoDB in the following manner after the user uploads an image to the S3 source bucket:
 ```mermaid
 sequenceDiagram
     participant User as User